 - Click on Sign In under the heading of Find.
 (If you don’t know your username or password, use forget your ID or password to recover it.)

-- On the right side of the screen, you will see all the other options that you can perform on your Note 8 remotely.
+- On the right side of the screen, you will see all the other options to perform on your Note 8 remotely.

-If you didn’t have Samsung account on your Galaxy Note 8, then use the method below.
-Hopefully, you will be able to find your lost Note 8 using the next method.
+If you didn’t have a Samsung account on your Galaxy Note 8, then use the method below.
+Hopefully, you will be able to find your lost Note 8 using the following method.

-The second method that can be helpful to locate lost Note 8 will only work if location services is enabled on your lost phone.
-These methods have some constraints that make it hard for them to be useful.
-Android Find my device allows you to perform the following features on your lost Note 8 remotely.
+The second method that can be helpful in locating lost Note 8 will only work if location services are enabled on your Note 8.
+These methods have some constraints that make it hard for them to be helpful.
+Android Find my device allows you to remotely perform the following features on your lost Note 8.

-Erase: If you are certain you can never get your hands on your phone again.
-You are also scared that your personal data will get in hands of some stranger.
-Use this service to completely wipe your phone.
+Erase: If you are confident you can never get your hands on your phone again.
+You are also scared that your personal data will get into the hands of some stranger.
+Use this service to wipe your phone completely.

 Now let us move on to the guide on how to use Google Find my Device to locate lost Note 8:

-In order to make use of Google Find my Device to locate your Android Phone, you must have a Google account on your phone.
-The same email address that you use to download apps from Google Play Store on your phone.
+In order to make use of Google Find my Device to locate your Android Phone, you must have an active Google account.
+The same email address that you used to download apps from the Google Play Store on your phone.

-- Open Android Find my Device on the browser of your PC or download its app on some other Android Smartphone.
+- Open Android Find my Device on your PC browser or download its app on some other Android Smartphone.